cogdog/truwriter/README.md

 ### Page Setup
 This theme has several pages that must be created; each is associated with a specific template that provide it's functionality.
 Activating the theme *should* create these all for you when the theme is activated, but if not, create them as described below.
 You can edit the content of the **Write** and **Desk** pages to customize the prompt seen by writers on your site.

 If the theme does not do so automatically (and it should) create these Wordpress **Pages**.
-You can modify the titles, and add whatever content you want to appear at the top as instructions, but do not change the slug or short name.
+You can modify the titles, and add whatever content you want to appear at the top as instructions.
+As of version 1.8, you can edit the url short name as well.

-* **Write** -- The page that provides the writing form see [http://splot.ca/writer/write](http://splot.ca/writer/write).
-You can title it whatever you like, but the slug (url name) must be `write`  Whatever you include in the body (not required) is added to the top of the form, maybe for extra instructions.e.g. for a site at `http://coolest.site.org/` the page must be published at `http://coolest.site.org/write`
+* **Write** -- The page that provides the writing form, see [http://splot.ca/writer/write](http://splot.ca/writer/write).
+Whatever you include in the body (not required) is added to the top of the form, maybe for extra instructions.e.g. for a site at `http://coolest.site.org/` the page can be published at `http://coolest.site.org/writing` When you create a Writing Form page, under **Page Atributes**, select the Template named `Writing Pad`

 * **Desk** -- The page that provides users will see first if they must enter an access code to access the writing tool (see below).
 If no access code is required, it redirects to the page above for the writing form-- like  [http://splot.ca/writer/desk](http://splot.ca/writer/desk).
-You can title it whatever you like, but the slug (url name) must be `desk` Whatever you include in the body (not required) is added to the top of the form, maybe for a friendly prompt .e.g. for a site at `http://coolest.site.org/` the page must be published at `http://coolest.site.org/desk`
+Whatever you include in the body (not required) is added to the top of the form, maybe for a friendly prompt .e.g. for a site at `http://coolest.site.org/` the page might be published at `http://coolest.site.org/guard_dog` When you create a Writing Form page, under **Page Atributes**, select the Template named `Welcome Desk`

 ### Customize Your Menus